elmsln/elmsln/docs/scale.md

 ## Scale
-elmsln has been built for high scale environments through flexibility in network design.When systems talk to each other they do so pver restful web communications.
-By dong this, it means the different systems of elmsln can live anywhere as a result. deployments start off generally in one sever but through automated parcial migrations you can gain miltiple servers powering one network.
+ELMSLN continues to gain ground in the area of performance.
+It is developed with high scale environments in mind while retaining flexibility in network design.
+It's systems talk to each other via web services using restful web communications.
+By dong this, it means that the different systems of elmsln can live anywhere as a result.

+Deployments start off generally in one sever but through automated partial migrations you can gain miltiple servers powering one network.

+ELMSLN's latest modification is the use of PHP-FPM and mod_fastcgi.

 ## PHP-FPM using mod_fastcgi for apache 2.2 and php 5.6
 - First remove all your current php modules